Changing jobs can do wonders for your career progression but it can play havoc with your retirement planning if you let it.

-In most cases, your best option will be the Personal Retirement Bond (PRB) since it;
+In most cases, the best option will be the Personal Retirement Bond (PRB) since it;

-- Maintains all of your accumulated benefits related to your salary and service.
+- Maintains the accumulated benefits and retirement options related to your salary and service,

 A Personal Retirement Bond allows you to assume ownership of your investment so you can manage it effectively, monitor how it’s doing and make changes if required.